-Ask the student if they have met with DSS and if an accommodation letter has been created in ClockWork.
+Ask the student if they have met with SAS and if an accommodation letter has been created in ClockWork.
 If so, they need to send the letter to you electronically via ClockWork for you to view and approve.
 It is the student’s responsibility to meet with you to discuss how the accommodations will be implemented.

 It is the student's responsibility to: